Comprehensive Plan Implementation: Phase 1

 We need to keep codes and zoning in check so the builders don't have the run of the town.
 We'll be sorry if we do!

-A.R. over 2 years ago
+A.R. almost 3 years ago

 Re proposed Parking code amendments: In the latest edition of the Milwaukie "Pilot," Councilor Lisa Batey gives all the reasons NOT to halve the already meager requirement of one off-street space per unit.
 She writes "Not all streets in Milwaukie are of equal width or have curbs and gutters, and parking cars on unpaved areas can contribute to pollution of our groundwater.
 The proliferation of driveways and mailboxes from increased development will also make street parking tighter."
 'Nuff said?
 To this I will add that reducing parking spaces, as an attempt to 'encourage' people to use public transport, seems unfair, given that our local mass transit is either inconvenient, inadequate, or non-existent.
 I am also dismayed to see that the new complex going up at 37th and Monroe is clearly not going to offer much "affordable housing," what with pool, spa, conference/yoga rooms etc. as reported in the latest Pamplin news.

-Kaya Stasch over 2 years ago
+Kaya Stasch about 3 years ago

 I wish to challenge the need for the Policy Mandate 2: Increase the Tree Canopy and Preserve Existing Trees.